December 05, 2022

 The digitalization trend has reached new peaks due to the coronavirus pandemic.
 Many businesses realized the necessity of having a robust infrastructure, and many firms in this industry turned their attention to ICT abilities.
-Many have already started to use alternative data as one of the main components of their decision-making process, and there are numerous opportunities for technological developments to impact the hedge fund industry trends in 2021 and beyond.
+Many have already started to use public web data as one of the main components of their decision-making process, and there are numerous opportunities for technological developments to impact the hedge fund industry trends in 2023 and beyond.

 Apart from upgrading the investment process, digital assets, including cryptocurrency, continue to grow.
 For instance, more and more hedge funds stand out from the crowd due to their attention to blockchain and DLT (distributed ledger technology) space.
 This alternative asset class is still in its infancy, but it is expected to grow and become more and more important in the next years.

 The investment world is rapidly expanding to include non-standard methods in an attempt to beat the market.
 For instance, more and more hedge funds now include AI (artificial intelligence) and machine learning methods in their processes.